philipphager/ltr-datasets/README.md

 )

 # Load PyTorch dataset, which is cached by default after the first load.
-# To overwrite the cached dataset, e.g., after changing transformations, use .load(force_reload=True)
+# To overwrite the cached dataset, e.g. after changing transformations, use .load(force_reload=True).
 dataset = loader.load()

 # Each entry is a search query with id, document features, relevance ratings, and number of documents.